 Recently, in the midst of the still-ongoing dishwasher feud, dozens of text messages deep into an argument about why it is idiotic/wasteful to rinse dishes before loading them into the dishwasher, I realized: Once again, I have married the wrong person.

-That’s okay: We all marry the wrong person.
-Or, perhaps more worryingly, we marry people for reasons that don’t really pan out over the long haul.
+That’s okay.
+Here’s what I didn’t understand until recently: We all marry the wrong person.
+Or, rather, we marry people for reasons that don’t really pan out over the long haul.

-To get through this ordeal of being married to someone who is not perfect for us, we must abandon our romantic ideals.
-Again, the brilliant de Botton, who writes that we mustn’t abandon our flawed spouses, but instead jettison “the Romantic idea upon which the Western understanding of marriage has been based the last 250 years: that a perfect being exists who can meet all our needs and satisfy our every yearning.”
+According to the brilliant de Botton, we mustn’t abandon our flawed spouses simply because our marriages aren’t living up to childhood daydreams.
+Instead, we need to jettison “the Romantic idea upon which the Western understanding of marriage has been based the last 250 years: that a perfect being exists who can meet all our needs and satisfy our every yearning.”

 It’s not that I haven’t been in love: I have.
 I am in love with my husband now.
-But every time I wish he was different than he actually is — every time I wish he would do, say, or be something that he isn’t — it’s as though I’m expecting him to be someone else.
+But every time I wish he were different—every time I wish he would do, say, or be something that he isn’t—it’s as though I’m expecting him to be someone else.
 It’s as though Prince Charming could be just around the bend, if only…

 The truth is not very appealing: There is no prince in shining armor coming to save me from my loneliness and anxiety, to rescue me from my feelings of inadequacy.
 It begs hard questions: Can I consistently feel grateful for what I do have, rather than disappointed in what I don’t?
 Can I let go of my attachment to a cultural idea that is, quite literally, a fairy tale?

 It’s clear that all along I’ve been asking the wrong question.
-“Are you the right person for me?” leads only to stress and judgement and suffering.
+“Are you the right person for me?” leads only to stress and judgment and suffering.

 A more constructive (and potentially satisfying) proposition is to ask: Can I accommodate your imperfections with humor and grace?